 A paradox is a logical puzzler that contradicts itself in a baffling way.
 "This statement is false" is a classic example, known to logicians as "the liar's paradox."
 Paradoxical statements may seem completely self-contradictory, but they can be used to reveal deeper truths.
-When Oscar Wilde said, "I can resist anything except temptation," he used a paradox to point to our fundamental weakness to give in to tempting things (like chocolate or a pretty smile), all the while imagining that we can hold firm and resist them.
+When Oscar Wilde said, "I can resist anything except temptation," he used a paradox to highlight how easily we give in to tempting things while imagining that we can hold firm and resist them.